moebiusmania/rescuers-shift-manager/README.md

 - Review per-person summaries alongside a shift-by-shift grid to balance workload.
 - Built for internal teams; no authentication or persistence is included yet.

+## Data Privacy

+This application uses browser `localStorage` to store all data locally on your device.
+No data is sent to any server, all information remains on the user's computer and is never transmitted over the network.

 ## Tech Stack

 - Deno 2.5 with the [Fresh 2](https://fresh.deno.dev/) framework.